 Connecting and Communicating With Your Audience, Part 3

 Having a CLEAR message for your audience is necessary so they understand the WHO, WHAT, WHEN, WHERE, AND WHY.
-Editing is the process by which you can make sure you are CLEAR on these 5 Ws.
+Editing is the process by which you make sure you are CLEAR on these 5 Ws.
 An editor is one of the most important professionals you can invest in for your business.
-They lend an objective eye towards your writing so you can be sure the 5 Ws above are properly covered.
+They lend an objective eye towards your writing so you can be sure the 5 Ws are properly covered.
 Working with an editor is taking your work and sculpting it into a form of art.

 Editing starts off with the big picture and then gradually focuses in on the smaller, more detailed items.
 A book goes through developmental editing first.
 That is, an editor will read through the book looking for errors in the overarching story.
 They make sure the author is appropriately making the point they want to make.
 Here is where you might rearrange paragraphs, sections, or even chapters to make sure the reader can understand your story.

 Developmental editing can save your business big time!
 Take the follow example: You are writing a small white paper to discuss the importance of marketing through social media.
 You start the paper by highlighting three sections, reach, community, and story.
 But as your editor reads through your paper they find you have mixed your community and reach sections together.
-An editor would help you clarify your sections so your reader is more likely to understand you and use your services.
+An editor helps you clarify your sections so your reader is more likely to understand you and use your services.

 I realize there comes a time where “good is good enough,” but editing/proofreading is something you can’t take for granted.
-Any time an email, blog, or social media post goes out with a mistake in it, I cringe.
+Whenever an email, blog, or social media post goes out with a mistake in it, I cringe.
 I realize it isn’t feasible to send your emails out to be proofed; however, it is necessary to have your marketing materials professionally edited.
 Making the investment for your website copy, your lead magnets, your downloadable PDF, or your book to be edited is a smart business move.
 One of the easiest ways to spot a bad message is to see words spelled incorrectly or consistent use of the wrong words (they’re, their, there, here, hear, and the list continues).

 This process takes into consideration making sure there is consistency in grammar, capitalization, numbers, and punctuation.